Uke Central for the West for Over a Decade

 For year three, I renamed the event the “Reno-Tahoe Ukulele Festival,” following the lead of the nearby Reno-Tahoe International Airport.
 Finally, in 2012, I decided to simplify further, so the 4th annual event became the 4th Annual Reno Ukulele Festival.

 For several years, my friend and fellow guitar player, Rich Dann, was an integral part of my efforts.
 He helped me launch Play Uke, LLC as a real company and he handled all the boring taxes and licenses and bureaucracy.
 Rich has since moved back to New York and is now a James Hill certified uke teacher!
+(With Covid destroying the live music industry in 2020, Play Uke, LLC was closed at the end of the year.
+The 2021 Reno Uke Fest will be run under a different business structure.)

 In 2014, I decided to determine Play Uke’s true identity.
 We tried a lot of things, including producing FIVE festivals or uke retreats.
 After learning a lot, I decided to stick to what I did best, running the Reno Uke Fest, and try to handle just one more large annual event.
 Our first annual "Palm Strings Ukulele Festival" took place in February, 2015.
 Assembling and juggling these two festivals required an entire year of work, so after five years in Palm Springs, we called it a wrap.
 I'm now working with Daniel Ho on a series of small events.
 In 2020, Covid-19 attacked the world and all live music came to a halt.
 We shall see what the future holds.